Tag: unrequited

 And true, I gained my beloved daughters and this solid home and chair.

-that autumn’s boy expects indifference.
+The autumn’s boy expects silent indifference.

 It is only a ghost that preoccupies this space.